Schalltech/honeycomb-marketplace/README.md

       npm install --global @schalltech/honeycomb-cli
       ```

-#### Create a Micro App
+#### Create a micro app

    1. Navigate to the `micro-apps` directory in the repo and generate your first micro app using the Honeycomb CLI.
+To follow along in the next section 'Render your micro app in a React Application', name your micro app 'hello-world' when prompted by the CLI.
       ```
       cd micro-apps
       npx @schalltech/honeycomb-cli@latest create-micro-app